Skip to main content

 The Cathedral School is located 5kms from Townsville Airport.
 Taxis are readily available outside the terminal and the trip to school takes about 10 minutes.

 The Safe Travel Procedure and checklist will guide you on how to ensure your safety when travelling to and from home and school.
 Be sure to complete the checklist before departure.
-Importantly, before you leave, you should provide your family and friends, and your education provider in Australia, with details of your flights to Australia and where you will be staying when you arrive.
-(Do not change these details without informing them.)
+Importantly, before you leave, you should provide your family and friends, and The Cathedral School, with details of your flights to Australia.

 Once you have arrived in Australia, you should then let your family and friends know that you have arrived safely.
 It is important to ALWAYS let someone know where you are and how to contact you.